 Addressing the educational aspect, I plan to include content that helps users navigate and understand the ecommerce environment, bridging the identified knowledge gap.

-Through this literature review, I've gained a comprehensive understanding of the ecommerce landscape and identified specific challenges and opportunities in the Tajik market.
+Through the literature review, I've gained a comprehensive understanding of the ecommerce landscape and identified specific challenges and opportunities in the Tajik market.
 This research underpins my project's goal to develop a localized ecommerce solution for Tajikistan, catering to its unique market needs and consumer preferences.

 Shopping on wellknown platforms like Amazon and Wildberries is very popular and considered reliable.
 However, even though my community trusts these giants, they do not offer delivery to Tajikistan, which severely limits our options